Telephone numbers in Kenya

 The following telephone numbers in Kenya are destination codes for international calls terminating in Kenya as well as the procedures for dialling internationally from within Kenya.
 Until 1999, Kenya shared its telephone numbering plan with Tanzania and Uganda, meaning that to make calls between the three countries, subscribers needed only dial the area code and number, a legacy of the East African Post and Telecommunications Corporation (EAPTC) which was dissolved in 1977.
 As a result of the reorganisation of Tanzania's numbering plan in that year, direct dialling was discontinued, although calls between the three countries do not require international dialling, only a special three-digit code.

 Land lines

 Land line phone numbers in Kenya follow the format Area Code + Phone Number.

-To dial a number within an Area and/or City, only the Phone Number needs to be dialled.
-When dialling from a different Area/City, the telephone number is dialled in the format 0 + Area Code + Phone Number.
-When dialling from overseas, the 0 is omitted.
+To dial a number within an area or city, only the phone number needs to be dialled.
+When dialling from a different area or city, the telephone number is dialled in the format 0 + Area Code + Phone Number.
+When dialling from abroad, the 0 is omitted.